Loading...

 Increase Fiber Intake

-Add a source of lean protein such as grilled chicken or tofu to your meal, which can help balance the carbohydrate content and slow down digestion.
+Add a source of lean protein such as grilled chicken, tofu, or paneer to your meal.
+Protein can help moderate blood sugar fluctuations.

 Stay Hydrated